Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations

 The evolution of the Hubble constant can be researched by combining Equation (\ref{H0function}) with Equation (\ref{expansion integral}).
 The final expression for the Hubble parameter is

-Considering the the value of $H_0(z)$ at low redshift is determined by the evolution at high redshifts, the final term should be $H_{0,z_i}$.
+The last term $H_0$ in equation (\ref{expansion integral}) is replaced by $H_0(z)$.
+Therefore, it should be $H_0(z_i)$ when calculating $H(z_i)$.
+According to the definition in Equation (\ref{H0function}), it is equal to $H_{0,z_i}$ in this context.
+The value of $H_0(z)$ at low redshifts is determined by the evolution at high redshifts.
 The value of $H_0(z)$ will inform us whether it is evolving.
-The result will revert to $H_0$, if there is not any evolutionary trend.
+It will revert to $H_0$ if there is no evolutionary trend.